stefanreuther/agave-tequilana/PLAYER.md

 Voting Rules
 ------------

-Agave Tequilana can be used to determine the end of a game.
+Agave Tequilana can be used to determine the end of a game if enabled with `EnableFinish` (default).

 Starting at `VoteTurn`, players can vote.
 Each player's vote is worth their number of planets, plus number of cactuses controlled (i.e.,